-4RJ will have indoor PE on Monday and outdoor PE on Wednesday.
+4RJ will have outdoor PE on Monday and indoor PE on Wednesday.
 Please ensure your child comes into school in the correct kit.

 We have our own 4RJ email!
 If you wish to contact us, please do so with the secure form below - we will be checking it regularly.
 We welcome your comments and suggestions.